jakewvincent/mkdnflow.nvim/README.md

 ### To-do lists
 * Toggle the status of a to-do list item on the current line (mapped to `<C-Space>` by default).
 Toggling `* [ ] ...` will yield `* [-] ...`; toggling `* [-] ...` will yield `* [X] ...`; and toggling `* [X] ...` will yield `* [ ] ...`.

-<p align=center>**More coming soon!
+<p align=center><strong>More coming soon!
 I use this plugin daily for work and regularly add new features inspired by real-world use cases.
-Please share ideas feature requests by [creating an issue](https://github.com/jakewvincent/mkdnflow.nvim/issues).**</p>
+Please share ideas feature requests by <a href="https://github.com/jakewvincent/mkdnflow.nvim/issues">creating an issue</a>.</strong></p>

 ## 📦 Installation